See what you missed at ASRM 2024 with the ASRM 2024 Recorded Bundle

 Use of preimplantation genetic testing for monogenic adult-onset conditions: an Ethics Committee opinion (2024)

-Preimplantation genetic testing for monogenic diseases for adult-onset conditions is ethically permissible for various conditions, including when the condition is fully penetrant or confers disease predisposition.
+Preimplantation genetic testing for adult-onset monogenic diseases is ethically allowed when fully penetrant or conferring disease predisposition.

 Ethics Committee teaser